ethereum-optimism/optimism/specs/derivation.md

 where:

+- `batch_version` is a single byte, prefixed before the RLP contents, alike to transaction typing.
 - `rlp_encode` is a function that encodes a batch according to the [RLP format], and `[x, y, z]` denotes a list containing items `x`, `y` and `z`
 - `parent_hash` is the block hash of the previous L2 block